 Alex’s HackForums scams would link to Acuata.com in the footer.
 Likewise, Acuata.com would link back to these services.
 Acuata is “a private contractor that work on multiples (sic) communities & websites”.

 Although the site is way older, Acuata has listed “Alexandre Gagnon” as the Director/Founder since at least 2018.
-This overlaps the time in which Alex changed his identities.

 Also on the roster is: